Boot Camps in Southampton, PA Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 Gateway’s Boot Camp-Like Program, Plus It’s Ongoing Behavioral Support are Designed to Turn Around Troubled Boys

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway an alternative that combines the strengths of the military style with the therapeutic component of a therapeutic boarding school.
-Gateway, located in the Panhandle of Florida, is a Christian program that has helped – and brought healing to- struggling teenage boys and their families from locations all across the nation for more than 20 years.
+Gateway, located in the Panhandle of Florida, is a Christian program that has helped thousands of struggling teenage boys and their families from locations all across the nation for more than 20 years.
 Struggling teenage boys from Southampton, Pennsylvania and other places receive an accredited academic program, counseling and teaching, an introduction to military drill and history, and the discipline for which boot camps are renowned.
 Gateway offers a caring staff that cares deeply about each teen.
 Gateway is a military-style school that includes a number of critical components that are typically absent from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and constructive input, not simply breaking teens down.